How To Become a Product Manager With No Product Management Experience

 Oh, where do we start?
 These are a few of our favorites, but again – there’s no end to this list!

 - Ken Norton

 You can find an extensive list of product management blogs here.

 You can also try our Resource Center to find our in-house resources on product management, product roadmapping and more.

 The exciting thing about product management is that there’s no one road to gaining product manager experience.
 There’s no official certification you need to enter this field.
 There are no barriers to entry – and it’s a role where you can make a real tangible impact at your organization.

 The truth is, the best product managers are self-taught.

-If you’re serious about product management, the best way to prepare is by getting out there, listening and learning from other people’s experiences.
+If you’re serious about product management, the best way to prepare is by getting out there, listening and learning from other people’s product management experiences.
 Try out our Sandbox environment, a pre-loaded ProdPad setup, where you can see ProdPad in action, at your own pace.